 Global Grant Scholarship Information

-District 6580 selects Clarice Cross as 2020-21 Global Scholar
+District 6580 Selects Cameron Davidson as 2021-22 Global Scholar

+Cameron was endorsed by the Evansville Morning Rotary Club and chosen by a team of 13 Rotarians from clubs in the district.
 Scholars must present a plan of study and a career commitment that align with one of The Rotary Foundation’s six areas of focus.
-Clarice’s area of focus is “Economic and Community Development.”
+Cameron’s area of focus is “peace and conflict prevention/resolution.”

 During his years at Salem High School, Cameron participated in Rotary Youth Leadership Awards (RYLA) and as a Rotary Youth Exchange student in Mexico.
 “This was my first international experience, and it left a lasting impression.”